alibaba0010/Crowdfund-APP/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- Requires Ethereum and gas fees for transactions.
+- Platform requires Electroneum cryptocurrency and ETN for gas fees, creating cost barriers
-- Smart contracts are immutable; upgrades require deploying new contracts.
+- Smart contracts are immutable - changes require new deployments with associated costs
-- Refunds are only possible if the campaign fails to reach its target.
+- Refund functionality limited to campaigns that don't reach targets
-- Funds cannot be withdrawn if the target is not met.
+- Legal uncertainties in different regions

 ## 🚀 Future Scope <a name = "future_scope"></a>